home-assistant/companion.home-assistant/docs/notifications/critical.md

 title: "Critical notifications"
 ---

 Critical notifications were introduced in iOS 12 and are designed for sending high-priority notifications that you don't want to miss.
-They will ignore both do not disturb status and silent settings; critical notifications will also be displayed prominently on the lock screen until there are opened.
+They will ignore both do not disturb status and silent settings.
+Critical notifications will also be displayed prominently on the lock screen until there are opened.
 A simple example of sending a critical notification is:

 ```yaml
 automations: